 “Dart, Dart, cruel Dart, every year thou claim’st a heart.”

 The above famous saying dates way back into the realms of Dartmoor’s folklore and refers to the fact that over the centuries the River Dart has claimed many lives.
 There can be no question that at times the river can vent the full force of its swollen waters down through the Dart valley.
 It is at times like this which coincides with a north westerly wind that the river makes a strange booming noise and it is this that is said to be the rivers ‘cry‘.
 It is said it is this ‘cry‘ that belongs to the spirit of the river who is claiming its annual life.
 Probably the most famous story of the river Dart taking a life is that of Jan Coo, a farm boy who was lured to a watery death by the ‘Cry of the Dart‘.
-However, the river Dart still tries to claim its annual tribute in recent times, in 2009 a kayaker died in the swollen river.
+However, the river Dart still tries to claim its annual tribute in recent times, in 1941 the river claimed a ‘heart’ when a local Totnes man drowned in its waters at Newbridge whilst swimming, despite desperate efforts to save him he was sadly washed away.
+In 2009 a kayaker died in the swollen river.
 In 2014 a canoeist had to be rescued when he became stranded on a island in the middle of the swollen Dart at Hembury Woods.
 In 2015 another kayaker was luckily rescued when his canoe capsized and he hit his head on the bottom of the river.

 All fact and fantasy one may say but there is an interesting account given by the famous Dartmoor authoress – Beatrice Chase which does make one think.
 Back in the September of 1933 there was a couple who lived in Widecombe in the Moor who were expecting their first baby but there was some concern as to the woman’s pregnancy.
 She went into labour at around 2.00 a.m. and did not give birth until much later that same evening.
 As you can imagine the length of time the delivery took gave concern to the doctor who was in attendance along with Beatrice Chase.
 However at around 9.00 p.m. a healthy baby daughter was delivered to the couple much to everyone’s joy and relief.
 On returning home Beatrice heard the unmistakable ‘Cry of the Dart‘ which had not been witness for several years previously.
 Although not a superstitious woman there was something that made her feel very uncomfortable especially as, to her knowledge, the ‘Cry of the Dart‘ had never been heard at the exact moment a baby was born.
 Two days later Beatrice happened to meet the district nurse and enquired as to the health of the baby girl.
 She was told that both mother and daughter were in fine health and that she had no concerns whatsoever.
 However three days later the tragic news was received that at 8.00 a.m. that very morning the little baby girl had been found dead in her cot.
 Was it just a coincidence that the ‘Cry of the Dart‘ had not been heard for several years and that at the time of the baby’s birth it suddenly appeared.
 Not only that but the river continued its ‘cry‘ for the three days following and stopped on the day of the little girl’s death?
 Additionally during that period the weather conditions were fine which certainly would have not been such as to cause the phenomenon of the ‘Cry of the Dart‘?
 Was it just a coincidence that the Dart was ‘crying‘ when the little baby girl died?